Bossiskeyboard/backplate-bakeneko60/README.md

 backplate screws incase they gave you wrong lenght https://www.mcmaster.com/93395A196/

+Credits to Elaine for allowing me to make it open source and inspiration (consider supporting Elaine.
+If you have an opportunity to get a unikorn, I suggest you do so) since this keyboard here doesn't use the unikorn pcb, it is not considered to be a full clone of the keybaord

 Credits to kkatano for the bakeneko keyboard

-I modified the back of the case to be more like a unikorn
+I modified the side profiles of the case to be more like a unikorn

 Inspired by JoeCastr bakeneko which was taken down by himself